hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/130_reply_to_the_address_of_welcome_at_paramakudi.md

 terrible, hideous, and dangerous it may appear.
 We have mistaken its aspect.
 When we have known the nature of the soul, hope comes to the weakest, to the most degraded, to the most miserable sinner.
-Only, declares your Shâstra, despair not.
+Only, declares your Shāstra, despair not.
 For you are the same whatever you do, and you cannot change your nature.
 Nature itself cannot destroy nature.
 Your nature is pure.
 It may be hidden for millions of aeons, but at last it will conquer and come out.
 Therefore the Advaita brings hope